Call (415) 636-9700 Phone Mon–Fri 8a–8p · Sat 9a–5p

 How long does a TMS session take?

 It depends on the protocol.
-Standard 10Hz rTMS runs 19 to 37 minutes per session.
-Deep TMS runs about 20 minutes. iTBS / Express TMS runs about 3 minutes.
+Standard 10Hz rTMS runs 19 to 37 minutes per session. iTBS / Express TMS runs about 3 minutes.
 We choose the protocol with you based on diagnosis, schedule, and clinical fit.

 How many TMS sessions will I need?